An Emergency typically is defined as a combination of circumstances requiring immediate action.

 President Donald Trump has declared a national emergency at the U.S. border with Mexico.

 Trump has said he will use the emergency to allocate more than $6 billion for building a 200-mile barrier along the country's southern border.

 He had requested more than $5 billion for the wall in the latest Congressional spending bill.
 Congress only provided $1.3 billion for border security.
-Though Trump signed the bill - which ended the longest government shutdown in the nation's history - he threatened to obtain the funding by declaring a national emergency.
+Though Trump signed the Consolidated Appropriations Act - which put a final end to the longest government shutdown in the nation's history - he threatened to obtain the funding by declaring a national emergency.